abspayd/ascii-graphics/README.md

 5. **Double thresholding** - classify pixels as strong edges, weak edges, or suppressed (suppressed pixels are removed entirely from the output)
 6. **Hysteresis edge tracking** - promote weak edges connected to strong edges; discard the rest
 7. **ASCII rendering** - map pixel intensity to a character palette and render to an alternate terminal buffer

+## Tips

+For the best results, scale the input image down significantly before using this tool and use mono fonts.
+If the proportions look off, try stretching the image to counter-balance the problem.
+Not all fonts will use the same width and height for its characters.

 ## Debug Output